adfaure/adfaure.github.io/content/blog/GA-group-making.md

 nbStudentsByGroup <- nbStudentsByGroup[nbStudentsByGroup != 0]
 ```

-Concerning the sets of students grouped together, we can first observe
+Concerning how the students are grouped together, we can first observe
 that the composition of the last group is implied by the other groups.
 So we can focus on the composition of $nbGroups - 1$ groups.

 To keep a sub-part of students grouped together in the first parent, we
-can simply keep the composition of $(nbGroups - 1) / 2$ random groups
+can simply keep the composition of $(nbGroups−1)/2$ random
-from this first parent.
+groups from this first parent.

 ``` r
 # compute the number of groups will keep from parent 1